algorandfoundation/specs/dev/partkey.md

 After generating the public key, the scheme uses those keys as leaf to create a Merkle tree in the following manner: \newline _leaf_$_{i}$ = hash("KP" || MsgPackEncode(_P_$_{k_{i}}$ || _Round_)) for each corresponding round.

-The scheme uses the sumhash function for leaves and internal nodes.
+The scheme uses the sumhash function for calculating hash on leaves and on internal nodes.

 #### Signatures